LyaSolis/Udacity-AzureML-Nano-Degree/Project3/README.md

 <img width="1129" alt="Screenshot 2022-05-16 at 10 30 54" src="https://user-images.githubusercontent.com/24227297/168563059-b0b5aa7b-7438-4399-a420-5ed3c11c0992.png">

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:

 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response

-## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.